-My old phone wasn’t lasting 12 hours per charge when I gave up on it.
-Now, sitting on my bike it lasts well over a week between charges.
+My old phone wasn't lasting 12 hours per charge when I gave up on it.
+Just doing GPS on my bike it now lasts well over a week between charges.

 Now that you’ve got an old phone to be your new GPS tracker, you should create a new dummy gmail account for it.
 Next, wipe the phone clean and set it up with your dummy account.
 This will also delete all your old personal info off it and also remove all of the apps you had installed that were silently draining its battery in the background.
 The one app I do install on the phone is IFTTT which I use to help manage the battery.

 IFTTT is a great free app that lets you automate things on your phone and computer.
 It isn’t completely required for this project, but it makes everything run much more smoothly.
 First I use this applet to send me an email any time my GPS phone’s battery is low.
 That way I don’t have to be constantly digging it out to check its status.
 You get one email when it hits 15% battery and another at 10% and 5%.
 I also use 2 other applets to manage wifi.
 This one turns off wifi when you unplug to save power.
 This one turns on wifi when you plug back in so your phone can update any software it needs to (I disable cellular later on updates to save power and cellular data).
 You could do all these things manually if you don’t want IFTTT, but having them happen automatically sure makes things nicer.